Lyme Disease Fact Sheet

 Protect yourself from tick bites:

-- Use a repellent if you spend time in areas where ticks live.
+- Use a safe and effective tick repellent if you spend time in areas where ticks live.
+Follow the product label and reapply as directed.

-Check for ticks after spending time in areas where ticks live:
+Check for ticks at least once a day after spending time in areas where ticks live:

 - Inspect your entire body closely for ticks, especially hard-to-see areas such as the groin and armpits.